malva-ot/nomo/nomo-id-primitives.md

 The atoms of any Nomo identifier are the glyphs from which it is assembled.
 The following definitions imply a means to determine whether any given glyph corresponds to a glyph type within a particular set.
 Such an implementation is not defined in this specification, rather it is an assumed precondition.

 #### 2.1.1 Glyph type
-A **glyph type** is a single symbolic pattern which can be consistently represented and recognized.
+A **glyph type** is a single discrete pattern which can be consistently represented and recognized.

 #### 2.1.2 Glyph set
 A **glyph set** is a set of one or more distinct glyph types.